 Prologue – Old habits die hard

-a/n: This begins at the Epilogue of both Blue Butterflies and Anemones are Blue.
+a/n: This begins at the Epilogue of both Blue Butterflies and Some Anemones are Blue.

-Sometimes old habits, the habits we hate, are the hardest ones to kill...
+Sometimes old habits, the habits we hate, the ones killing us, are the hardest ones to die...

 Thomas “Tank” Tanner watched the ice cubes making swirls in the amber of his whiskey as it melted.
 He had promised himself he would never drink alone, but Katy Housan had chosen the F.B.I.
 Organized Crime Unit over the future together he thought they both wanted, and he had let her go with an earnestly honest wish for her happiness.
 Twenty-two years stood between who he was and who she would someday be.
 She was the first he had loved since Irene, but their spring-autumn affair wasn’t meant to last.
 Gulping the burn, he poured another and then another until one bottle was emptied and the paper seal of the next was torn with a twist of the cap.
 The morning came like it always did, with empty bottles, a bitter aftertaste, and a tainted soul filled with regret.